GoodDollar/.github/CONTRIBUTING.md

 Any support needed during your time building?

 - For high-level questions the comment section of the issue you are working on is a good place to ask them.
-- More in depth questions or support required.
-Please create a ticket on [the scoutgame support channel.](https://discord.gg/MfUWU3JN)
+- More in-depth questions or support required.
+Please join [the scoutgame support channel.](https://t.me/gooddollarbounties/4115)
-- (Don't forget to request a scout label on Discord!)
+- It's suggested to join the [scoutgame channel](https://t.me/gooddollarbounties/4115) anyway once you start contributing.
+Updates around new tickets and other opportunities will be shared in this channel first.

+### Some general rules
+- We expect that after being assigned, we will see progress happening.
+Show some progress at least once a week.
+This can be done through draft pr's.
+- We will try to reach out and follow up if we don't see progress.
+But if, after seeing no progress and no response to feedback, we will unassign someone after 5 days of no response.

 1. Understand the Repositories:
     - Familiarize yourself with the architecture and functionality of the repository from which you take an issue.